 MOLLE (Modular Lightweight Load-Carrying Equipment)

 I saw this thing one day and had to have it.
-The MOLLE or Personal Storage Device (PSD), whatever you want to call it, is pretty cool.
+The MOLLE Panel, Modular Storage Panel, or Personal Storage Device (PSD), whatever you want to call it, is pretty cool.
 There are a couple of manufacturers that fabricate this product (Orange Boxx Fabrication and the Rago Fabrication MOLLE Panel).
 This one seen above is fabricated by Orange Boxx Fabrication.
 But, before you move forward with purchasing this product, please read this post.

 On a side note; I would never write a post like this unless it was bad.
 It was really bad.

 When we purchased this product from Orange Boxx, we had high hopes.
 In the end, yeah it still works but with quite the process in getting there.
 When we ordered the item, the entire rack showed up scratched, like it was literally used.
 Also, the hardware was thrown into a shipping envelope (used), nuts and bolts everywhere, nothing organized at all.
 Sticker smashed, just bad shipping.
 Furthermore, Orange Boxx sent the wrong size hardware in the package.